Pieter Libin <pieter@emweb.be>

 2.5.
 Server push

-By default, updates to the user interface are possible only at startup, during any event (in a slot), or at regular time points using WTimer.
+By default, updates to the user interface are possible only at startup, during any event (in a signal listener), or at regular time points using WTimer.
 This is the normal JWt event loop.

 In some cases, one may want to modify the user interface from a second thread, outside the event loop.
 While this may be worked around by the WTimer, in some cases, there are bandwidth and processing overheads associated which may be unnecessary, and which create a trade-off with time resolution of the updates.

-When "server push" (what is called comet in AJAX terminology) is enabled, widgets may then be modified, created or deleted outside of the event loop (e.g. in response to execution of another thread), and these changes are propagated by calling triggerUpdate().
+When "server push" (also called "comet" in AJAX terminology) is enabled, widgets may be modified, created, or deleted outside of the event loop (e.g. in response to execution of another thread), and these changes are propagated by calling triggerUpdate().

-For more information, please refer to the reference documentation of WApplication.enabledUpdates(), this function enables or disables server push.
+For more information, please refer to the reference documentation of WApplication.enableUpdates().
+This function enables or disables server push.

 2.6.
 Optimizing client-side event handling